-Cannot retrieve data because index – How to solve this Elasticsearch error
+Cannot retrieve data because index – How to solve this Elasticsearch exception

 Opster Team

 This guide will help you check for common problems that cause the log ” cannot retrieve data because index ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: index and plugin.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: plugin, index.

 Log Context